Skip to main content

 Colleges' National Green Week

-With the government clean energy mission and recent announcement of clean energy job and skills, we are keen to showcase the great work colleges are doing.
-In addition, we plan to host the Colleges National Green week commencing 20 April 2026.
+With the government clean energy mission and recent announcement of clean energy jobs plan, we are keen to showcase the great work colleges are doing.
+We plan to host the Colleges' National Green Week from 20 to 24 April 2026.

 Key messages